nishantdataanalyst/Motorola-Sales-Dashboard-Power-BI/README.md

 ✔ Apple & Samsung drive the largest sales revenue
-✔ UPI and Credit Card are the most used payment modes ✔ Metro cities like Mumbai, Delhi, Hyderabad, Chennai dominate mobile sales ✔ 20.8% customers give a 1-star rating, indicating improvement opportunity
+✔ UPI and Credit Card are the most used payment modes ✔ Metro cities like Mumbai, Delhi, Hyderabad, Chennai dominate mobile sales ✔ 20.8% customers give a 1-star rating, indicating improvement opportunity.